 My daughters grew less enthusiastic about the Christmas photo as they grew older

 The following year, the prospect of getting the girls to oblige didn’t seem any more promising.
-My oldest daughter was close to a full rebellion and ready to stoke the resistance among the other two.
+My oldest daughter was close to a total rebellion and ready to stoke the resistance among the other two.
 For weeks I pondered whether I should insist that taking that photo was my motherly prerogative.

 After all, composing a photo that we could tuck into our cards was my chance to show how much having a family meant to me.
 The rest of the year, my take on family life tends to be more Shoebox than Hallmark because when the normal circumstances of life are about to get the best of me, finding the funny is a way to cut something annoying down to its proper size.